huggingface/blog/2024-security-features.md

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/2024-security-features/security-scanning.png)

-For any secrets detected, the pipeline will send you an email notifying the owner so that they can invalidate and refresh the secret.
+For any secrets detected, the pipeline will send an email notifying the owner so that they can invalidate and refresh the secret.
 You can learn more about automated scanning here:
 - https://huggingface.co/docs/hub/en/security-malware
 - https://huggingface.co/docs/hub/en/security-pickle
 - https://huggingface.co/docs/hub/en/security-secrets